unicode-org/jira-github-pr-check/README.md

 	$ node server.js

-The app.js endpoint is used for GCP Cloud Functions.
-Additionally, set "app" as the "Function to execute" in the Cloud Functions settings page.
+If running as a GCP Cloud Function, set "app" as the "Function to execute" in the Cloud Functions settings page.
+The server.js file will not be used; GCP will import the library function from app.js directly.

 ## Environment